 Early in my career, I was no doubt a contributor to perpetuating this goofy paradigm.
 But at our previous SaaS company, because of the low-pay high-touch nature of our customers, the status quo wasn’t good enough…we had to do better.
 And we did.

-We methodically deconstructed the sales & marketing process into a granular model.
+We methodically deconstructed our Go-to-Market processes into a granular model.
 This helped us quickly identify and remove process friction points.
 We built a new bookings plan at a level of detail that mirrored the sales & marketing model.
 Then, we tore down and rebuilt our tech stack to make sure that it not only made the jobs of our sales and marketing teams easier, but it also manifested the sales & marketing model from a data/KPI perspective so we could begin to measure performance with context.

-And that’s when we realized we could replicate and productize our approach and provide this data-FIRST environment for all tech companies…dramatically improving the odds of success for tech businesses.
+At that point, we realized we could replicate and productize our approach and provide this "data-FIRST" environment for all B2B startups…dramatically improving the odds of success for early and growth stage B2B startups.

 So leave the spewing and hand-waving to politicians, and the back-pedaling to Michael Jackson.